Computing the bridge length: the key ingredient in a continuous isometry classification of periodic point sets: Experiments on real and simulated crystals, and a discussion

-The final row represents an average of over 5,679 simulated T2 crystals, which are publically available in the supplementary materials of \cite{pulido2017functional}.
-For all experimental crystals in Table 1, the translational basis size never exceeded 3.
+The final row contains the averages for 5,679 simulated T2 crystals, which are publicly available in the supplementary materials of \cite{pulido2017functional} and were used for predicting the 5 experimental polymorphs represented by 9 entries in the CSD.
+For all crystals in Table~\ref{tab:T2crystals}, the translational matrix size never exceeded 3 columns.